united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/sensorconnect/index.md

   }
 }
 ```
+*TODO: Add request for DI an DO ports!!!*

 Based on the VendorIdentifier and DeviceIdentifier (specified in the received data from the ifm-gateway), sensorconnect can look up relevant information from the IODD file to interpret the data.

 Now sensorconnect converts the data and sends it (as a JSON) via MQTT to the MQTT broker.
+The format from sensorconnect is described in detail and with examples in the Datamodel website.